Saylesville Sanitary Relief (12200)

 Project Map

-- MSD Project Clear is replacing of approximately 4,000 feet of wastewater pipe.
+• MSD Project Clear will replace approximately 4,000 feet of wastewater pipe.

-- The pipe size will increase to 8 to 18-inches in diameter allowing a larger amount of wastewater to flow through the system.
+• The pipe size will increase to between 8 and 24-inches in diameter, allowing a larger amount of wastewater to flow through the system.

-- MSD Project Clear will also stabilize approximately 210 feet of natural creek bank.
+• MSD Project Clear will also install approximately 210 feet of natural channel stabilization.

 How will it be built?